 Advertisements are one of the major factors which drive the internet.
-It helps publishers & websites make money as they provide great content free to the visitors.
+It helps publishers & websites make money by providing great content free to visitors.
 What gets annoying about these is when they track you everywhere.
-If you have seen advertisements which match your recent search queries, it means you are getting tracked.
-In this post, we are talking about Privacy Badger tool which helps you block those services from tracking you.
+If you have seen advertisements that match your recent search queries, it means you are getting tracked.
+In this post, we are talking about Privacy Badger tool, which helps you block those services from tracking you.

-That said, if you are thinking that why not block the advertisement, then it’s not a solution.
-I am sure you do watch advertisement on TV, and even on print media?
+That said, if you think, why not block the advertisement, then it’s not a solution.
+I am sure you do watch advertisements on TV, and even on print media.
 It’s the same thing.
-So lets cut the annoying part, and make browsing a better and mutually beneficial experience.
+So let’s cut the annoying part and make browsing a better and mutually beneficial experience.

-Privacy Badger comes in the form of extensions for browsers like Chrome, and Firefox.
-Everytime you visit a website, it sends a Do Not Track request even if you haven’t enabled it in your browser.
+Privacy Badger comes in the form of extensions for browsers like Chrome, Edge and Firefox.
+Every time you visit a website, it sends a Do Not Track request even if you haven’t enabled it in your browser.

-Once you activate the extension, it lists down all the trackers on a webpage and offers a list of services which are tracking you.
-You can then choose to block the tracker manually – and it will not find you anymore.
+Once you activate the extension, it lists down all the trackers on a webpage and offers a list of services that are tracking you.
+You can then block the tracker manually – and it will not find you anymore.
 Remember, it doesn’t block advertisements, it does better than that.

 Here is what each color means:

-- Green means there’s a third party domain, but it hasn’t yet been observed tracking you across multiple sites so that it might be unobjectionable.
+- Green means there’s a third-party domain, but it hasn’t yet been observed tracking you across multiple sites, so it might be unobjectionable.
 This happens for the first time.

 Privacy Badger analyzes each third party’s behavior over time and picks what it thinks is the right setting for each domain, but you can adjust the sliders if you wish.